What Is A Good Survey Response Rate & How To Improve It

 Present Your Plan

 Another way you can help your people see that taking part in the survey isn’t a waste of time is by communicating a clear roadmap.
 We recommend explaining the longer-term strategy in the initial communications you create around your strategy.
-This should include information about when surveys are being launched, how long they will be open for and when people can expect to see the results.
+This should include information about when employee surveys are being launched, how long they will be open for and when people can expect to see the results.
 Once the results are shared with the wider organisation, you should also commit to an action roadmap.
 This may include workshops or team-based action planning to involve your people in the outcomes of your programme.

 Communication, Communication, Communication